 Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Vasisthasana (Side Plank Pose) is a powerful arm and wrist strengthener that is as joyful as it is beautiful.
+Vasisthasana, or Side Plank Pose, is a powerful arm and wrist strengthener that is as joyful as it is beautiful.
 In the full expression of the pose, your bottom leg grounds into the floor, your top leg is raised until it is perpendicular to the floor, and your upper body extends and lifts into an offering of the heart.

 Vasisthasana is named after Vasistha, one of the oldest Vedic sages who is said to have helped King Ram, an incarnation of Vishnu, gain clarity through his clouded vision.